mjastad/calm_workshop/lab5/calm_workshop_lab5_api.rst

 |image0|

 Once the API Explorer appears, be sure to authenticate or sign-in (as shown above) using the PC credentials.
 Click **Explorer** to authenicate.
+The explorer should refresh and display the REST API Targets + requests.